91st Bombardment Group: Pointblank

-Final phase of operations
+1944-1945

-The 91st Bomb Group won its second DUC as part of the six-group task force attacking the AGO Flugzeugwerke assembly factory (license-building the Focke-Wulf Fw 190A) at Oschersleben, Germany, on 11 January 1944.
+The 91st won its second DUC as part of the six-group task force attacking the AGO Flugzeugwerke assembly factory (license-building the Focke-Wulf Fw 190A) at Oschersleben, Germany, on 11 January 1944.
 This attack marked the renewal of the heavy bomber offensive against targets in all areas of the German Reich.
 Although losses were heavy (34 from the Oschersleben task force and 60 overall), three targets were struck by over 600 bombers and a group of P-51 Mustangs was part of the escort force.

 From 20 to 25 February 1944, known as "Big Week", the United States Strategic Air Forces conducted Operation Argument, a campaign against the German aircraft industry with the goal of achieving air superiority over Europe by drawing the German fighter force into combat.
 800 to 1000 bombers, escorted by 700 to 900 fighters, struck multiple targets daily from both England and Italy.
 The 91st flew all five days, losing ten aircraft, and on 24 February attacked Schweinfurt for the third time.

 The first attack by the 91st on Berlin came on 6 March, when it led the entire Eighth Air Force at a loss of 69 bombers (6 of them from the 91st), followed by half a dozen more to the German capital in the next two months.
 On 12 May the Eighth Air Force began a costly campaign against oil and synthetic oil production facilities that continued to the end of the war.
-On 17 May, Col. Putnam completed his tour as commanding officer of the 91st Bomb Group and Col. Henry W. Terry took command, which he would retain for 185 missions to the end of hostilities in Europe.
+On 17 May, Col. Putnam completed his tour as commanding officer of the 91st Group and Col. Henry W. Terry took command, which he would retain for 185 missions to the end of hostilities in Europe.
 Aided by the use of radar-equipped Pathfinder force bombers, the 91st BG averaged a mission every other day for the remainder of the war.

 In addition to bombing strategic targets, often at great loss in aircraft and crews, the 91st also made tactical strikes in support of the Allied landings in France, in the battles for Caen and Saint-Lô, during the German winter counteroffensive, and during the Allied offensive across the Rhine River.